dij0s/AMR/README.md

 The fact that, when initialized, the heat source is of lower resolution than the uniform mesh (4x smaller) also explains why the AMR simulation with a maximum of 1 level of refinement provides a more similar solution compared to the 2-level refinement one.

+The two AMR simulations perform similarly in terms of computation time, demonstrating that the problem's scaling depends primarily on the maximum number of cells per dimension, as this resolution is applied near the heat source.
+However, this scaling behavior is also strongly influenced by the physical properties of the material, the rate of heat diffusion, and the characteristics of the heat source itself.

-In conclusion, the adaptive mesh refinement simulation may provide a more accurate solution to the heat transfer problem by focusing computational resources on regions of interest and reducing the overall computational cost.
-The tradeoff between performance and precision appears to be a key consideration when using AMR methods and should be carefully evaluated based on the specific requirements of the problem.
+In conclusion, the adaptive mesh refinement simulation provides a more accurate solution to the heat transfer problem by focusing computational resources on regions of interest while reducing the overall computational cost.
+The tradeoff between performance - which is negligibly better in the +1 level AMR simulation due to reduced mesh solving time - and precision appears to be a key consideration when using AMR methods and should be carefully evaluated based on the specific requirements of the problem.

-- Complexity analysis
-- Total time consideration here above ?
-- Validation results
-- Visualization of example outputs

 ## Conclusion

+While I managed to understand and implement the main components of the project quite fast, I faced challenges in determining the self-directed evolution of the project.
+The core AMR algorithm and data structures came together smoothly, but identifying meaningful ways to extend and enhance the implementation, on my own, required more deliberate exploration.
+This highlighted the importance of having clear project goals and milestones beyond the initial implementation phase.

+One key learning was recognizing earlier the critical role of comprehensive testing - while I did implement a test suite, setting up even more extensive tests from the start would have enabled faster and more confident iteration.

+Nevertheless, working through this uncertainty helped me develop a more structured approach to problem-solving and a deeper appreciation for the iterative nature of software development.
+Testing has proven essential for maintaining reliability while making incremental improvements.

 This project has been an enriching journey, providing deep insights into adaptive mesh refinement techniques and their practical implications.
 Through implementation, I gained a thorough understanding of both the advantages and limitations of AMR methods.

 While AMR offers significant computational benefits, I learned how it also introduces complexities around mesh quality, refinement strategies, and solution accuracy.
 Exploring these tradeoffs between performance and precision has given me valuable perspective on numerical methods and scientific computing.

+## Future Work

+The project lays a solid foundation for further exploration and development of adaptive mesh refinement techniques.
+Here are some potential areas for future work:
+- **3D Mesh Support**: Extending the implementation to support 3D meshes and the Octree data structure would allow for more complex simulations and a more accurate representation of the physical field.
+- **Parallelization**: Implementing parallelization of the algorithm would allow for a more efficient use of computational resources and reduce the overall simulation time.
+- **Advanced Refinement Criteria**: Implementing more advanced refinement criteria based on physical properties or solution characteristics could improve the accuracy of the solution and reduce the computational cost.
+- **Optimization Techniques**: Exploring optimization techniques such as memory management, data storage, and access patterns could further improve the performance of the algorithm and reduce the memory usage.

 ## License
 This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 You are free to: